ildar-shaimordanov/jsxt/doc/wsx.md

 # AUTHORS and CONTRIBUTORS

-Ildar Shaimordanov is the main author maintaining the tool since 2009.
-Initially it was JSCmd.js, the simple jscript file able to perform REPL.
+Ildar Shaimordanov is the author maintaining the tool since 2009.
+This script was risen from JSCmd.js, the simple jscript file able to perform REPL.
 Later it evolved to wscmd.bat, the more powerful and configurable BAT+JS hybrid script creating a temporary WSF-file and executing it.

 Copyright (C) 2009-2015, 2019-2022 Ildar Shaimordanov